-Non-terminal Exhibitions: All swine must have a PRRS (Porcine Reproductive and Respiratory Syndrome) and PEDv (Porcine Epidemic Diarrhea virus) test of the herd of origin within 90 days of the exhibition.
-Include test date, type, and results on the CVI.
-For swine originating from herds with positive tests, include the herd plan number on the CVI.
-Terminal Exhibitions: No testing requirements.
+- Stating that the entire herd of origin on the farm was inspected within 30 days before the show and no apparent disease was present at the time of inspectiond. - Non-terminal Exhibitions: All swine must have a PRRS (Porcine Reproductive and Respiratory Syndrome) and PEDv (Porcine Epidemic Diarrhea virus) test of the herd of origin within 90 days of the end of the exhibitionc.
+Include test date, type, and results on the CVI. - Terminal Exhibitions: No testing requirements.

 Note: Terminal Exhibitions are those at which all the swine go directly from the fair/show to the slaughtering establishment OR to a slaughter only market sale.
+Shows or exhibitions are either terminal or non-terminal.
+If all of the pigs at the event are not going directly to slaughter (including through a slaughter only market sale), it is considered a non-terminal exhibition.
+For non-terminal exhibitions, all the pigs at the show or exhibition will need to be tested prior to the event even if individual animals will go directly to slaughter.
 If going to a slaughter only market sale, contact the Division of Animal Health fair inspector for required information to collect.